sushantrajbhar/ANN-Experimentation-with-MLflow/README.md

 5. **Input Validation and Testing**:
    - Validate input schema and ensure correct inference.

-Do checkout the snapshots of MLFLOW UI under MLFLOW folder to know more about MLFLOW.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.